 - Number of call data records per hour.

-- Percentage of fraud Probability - that is how often, the app should simulate a fraudulent call.
-The value .2 means that about 20% of the call records will look fraudulent.
+- Percentage of fraud probability, which is how often the app should simulate a fraudulent call.
+The value 0.2 means that about 20% of the call records will look fraudulent.

-- Duration in hours - the number of hours that the app should run.
+- Duration in hours, which is the number of hours that the app should run.
 You can also stop the app any time by ending the process (Ctrl+C) at the command line.

 After a few seconds, the app starts displaying phone call records on the screen as it sends them to the event hub.
 The phone call data contains the following fields:

 Record Definition CallrecTime The timestamp for the call start time.
 SwitchNum The telephone switch used to connect the call.
 For this example, the switches are strings that represent the country of origin (US, China, UK, Germany, or Australia).
 CallingNum The phone number of the caller.
 CallingIMSI The International Mobile Subscriber Identity (IMSI).
 It's a unique identifier of the caller.
 CalledNum The phone number of the call recipient.
 CalledIMSI International Mobile Subscriber Identity (IMSI).
 It's a unique identifier of the call recipient.

 Create a Stream Analytics job